Death toll rises to 93 in floods, mudslides in south India

 NEW DELHI (AP) — At least 93 people have been killed and more than 400,000 displaced in floods and mudslides following days of torrential rains in southern India.

-The worst-hit has been the state of Kerala where the death toll rose to 57 by late Saturday, Chief Minister Pinarayi Vijayan tweeted.
+In the worst-hit state of Kerala the death toll rose to 57 by late Saturday, Chief Minister Pinarayi Vijayan tweeted.

 That was an increase from 42 deaths reported since Aug.
 8. More than 165,000 people left their homes for relief camps.